 At first glance, Hanoi Old Quarter appears as a dirty, crowded and chaotic area.
 But if you take time and explore it more closely, you might find its charms hidden beneath the ugly appearance.
-From the sound of the street vendors, the fragrance of milky flowers to simple figurines made of glutinous rice powders, all these small things represent the eternal soul of Hanoi.
+From the sound of the street vendors to simple figurines made of glutinous rice powders, all these small things represent the eternal soul of Hanoi.

 While wandering around Hanoi Old Quarter, you will encounter at least one or two street vendors.
 Even though it isn’t a feature unique to Vietnam, street vending is still an essential part of city life.
 No one has ever known what time or age they did appear.
 The only thing we know is that they serve as an informal yet extremely important agent in the local economy.

 Strange as it may sound, street vendors do have stable trading relationships and frequent customers.
 Quality is, therefore, preserved to an acceptable extent and local people who shop for fresh grocery can enjoy the luxury of having products delivered to their door daily without any extra cost.
 Products vary as widely as needs call for, with vegetables, fruits, flowers and home-made dishes are the most common goods.
 Nevertheless, bargaining is virtually obligatory, especially if you are a tourist.